Dimitris-Gs/KomvosApp-/README.md

 ## Set up Database
 ### Create Database

-Firstly we need to create a Database in Worckbench.
+Firstly we need to create a Database in MySQL Workbench.
 * Navigate to config > datastores.js file.
 * Find url property of default object.
 * Update its values with your database's url.